chaijs/sinon-chai/README.md

 [the documentation for the corresponding spy methods][spymethods].
 These of course work on not only spies, but individual spy calls, stubs, and mocks as well.

 Note that you can negate any assertion with Chai's `.not`.
 E. g. for `notCalled` use `spy.should.have.not.been.called`.
+Similarly, note that the `always` methods are accessed with Chai's `.always` prefix; `should.have.been.alwaysCalledWith` will not work - instead, use `should.always.have.been.calledWith`.

 For simplicity, this library intentionally only implements Sinon's spy methods, and does not add an interface for `Sinon.assert.match`.
 Sinon's matchers are implemented by the `samsam` library, so if you want a should/expect interface to `assert.match` you may be interested in [chai-samsam](https://www.chaijs.com/plugins/chai-samsam/), which adds a `.deep.match` verb that will work with Sinon matchers.